DevOps tools overview for Azure DevOps

 Whether you work in the cloud, on-premises, or a hybrid of each, you have a comprehensive set of DevOps and Agile tools to support team collaboration throughout the cycles of planning, development and test, and continuous delivery.

 Work in the cloud

 Choose Azure DevOps Services when you want quick setup, maintenance-free operations, easy collaboration across domains, elastic scale, and rock solid security.
-You'll also have access to cloud load testing, cloud build servers, and application insights.
+You'll also have access to continuous testing, cloud build servers, and application insights.
 Small teams can start for free!

-Choose on-premises TFS when you need your data to stay within your network or you want access to SharePoint sites and SQL Server reporting services that integrate with TFS data and tools.
+Choose on-premises when you need your data to stay within your network or you want access to SharePoint sites and SQL Server reporting services that integrate with data and tools.